AnguloB/angulobrunet-webpage/content/authors/admin/_index.md

     - course: PhD in Health and Sport Psychology
       institution: Universitat Autònoma de Barcelona
       year: 2019
-    - course: MS in Methodology of Behavioral and Health Sciences
+    - course: MSc in Methodology of Behavioral and Health Sciences
       institution: UNED, UAM and UCM
       year: 2016
     - course: BSc in Psychology